 We intend to invest in as many projects as possible to have the biggest impact on the safety, health, education, and wellbeing of our beautiful little spot in the world.

 In the aftermath of the eruption of Volcan Fuego on June 3rd that resulted in the deaths of approximately 120 lives, hundreds of missing persons, and leaving more than 4,000 displaced persons temporarily housed in tents.
 Bolso raised funds, organzied drop-off locations for supply donations, provided shuttle service for volunteers, and sponsored the director of the clinic who managed the organization and distribution of donated medical resources in the base camp town of Esquintla, Guatemala.

 Our first social program is focused on providing life long skills training to locals free of charge.
 The two subjects we identified with that dynamic were language skills and financial literacy.
-Up to 60% of locals do not speak Spanish, if forced to find work elsewhere they face a serious challenge to compete in the workforce.
+Enabling locals with free language classes allows for more opportunity in the short-term due to San Pedro being a tourist destination, along with preparing for younger participants for more future opportunity.
 Interest rates in this region can reach as high as 50% a year.
 Explaining and providing options from global organizations focused on ethical financing carte blanche.
 We accomplish this through pairing commerce with philanthropy by establishing a free communal yoga platform on the lake.
-Donation based to sustain itself, and our program being taught from yoga instructors that utilize the space.
+Donation based to sustain itself, and our program being taught by yoga instructors that utilize the space.
 The property has been leased, but rainy season has delayed the final construction by 3 months.

 Storm Run-Off Project